hopsoft/field_mapper/README.md

 ### Overview

-FieldMapper introduces a new term for a model like data structure to avoid possible confusion with libraries like ActiveRecord.
+FieldMapper introduces a new term for a model-like data structure to avoid possible confusion with libraries such as ActiveRecord.

 This new term is: **Plat**